Many pet owners are starting to wonder if they can use lavender essential oil for fleas on cats.

 From batch to batch it can differ hugely in composition.
 So finding the right concentration of linalool in a domestic setting would be almost impossible, not to mention dangerous.

 It may be tempting to use lavender oil as you might do a normal flea treatment.
-These are potentially harmful, but with the correct placement are usually okay to use.
+With the correct placement, normal treatments are usually okay to use.

 Your homemade dilution of lavender oil will not be.